nisha-k-k/Female_Infertility/README.md

 # 🧬 Predicting Female Infertility Using Clustering and PCA-Based Classification
+(see notebook for full project report)

-This notebook explores female infertility through the lens of machine learning.
+This project explores female infertility through the lens of machine learning.
 It focuses on two core questions:

 *Can we identify subtypes of infertility based on shared condition patterns?*